yohelperez/weather-app/README.md

 4. Testing the Endpoint:
 * Use Postman or any REST client to send a GET request to the following endpoint: http://localhost:8080/api/v1/weather/{city}
 * Replace {city} with the name of the city for which you want to retrieve weather information.

+### Live demo

+You can try the deployed version of the app on Render.com here: https://weather-app-6in8.onrender.com